cgmoganedi/SoftwareEngineeringProject/FINAL PROTOTYPE/README.txt

 -Then goto source folder named "src".
 -the finally launch the "index.html" file to start navigating the website.
 -And lastly enjoy the beautiful website for matching students with their future emoployers.

-Last point:
-The site has bugs on displaying the reccommended matches If it does not show matches, please check the matches table to see the matches